-ED-2-B Policy: Encourage development of a wide range of commercial and industrial uses strategically located near major transportation corridors or facilities and in close proximity to existing or proposed utility infrastructure while to-supporting local and regional needs.
+ED-2-B Policy: Encourage development of a wide range of commercial and industrial uses strategically located near major transportation corridors or facilities and in close proximity to existing or proposed utility infrastructure while supporting local and regional needs.

-ED-2-C Policy: Continue to pursue the development of existing industrially zoned properties the pursuit and preservation of industrial sites for development that may be serviced by existing or planned utilities.
+ED-2-C Policy: Continue to pursue the development of existing industrially zoned properties that may be serviced by existing or planned utilities.